-Each morning, law enforcement and rescue officials communicated with the Oklahoma City community regarding the progress of the recovery process.
-Family members were given a personal briefing each day at the First Christian Church in Oklahoma City.
-Here, family members would learn several times a day as to the progress of the rescue, and were notified of any new information before the public at large and received updates several times a day on rescue progress.
+In the days following the bombing, law enforcement and rescue officials began each morning communicating with the Oklahoma City community regarding recovery progress.
+Family members were given a personal briefing each day at the First Christian Church, where they were notified of any new information before the public at large and received updates several times a day on rescue progress.

-Governor and First Lady of Oklahoma Frank and Cathy Keating describe the direct communication links that existed during the rescue and recovery process.
 This direct communication was essential to family members who were still awaiting news of their loved ones.
-Survivors of the bombing created networks within their own agencies to keep each employee updated on the rescue and recovery operation.
+Survivors of the bombing also created networks within their own agencies to keep each employee updated on the rescue and recovery operation.

-The media serve as conduits for information to both those directly impacted and the general population.
-At the same time, it serves as a resource for the first responders to fill needs and distribute information.
-In Oklahoma City, the media provided information regarding points of contact for victims, called for specific needs, such as blood, and notified the public when supplies were no longer needed.
-The Daily Oklahoman produced a special section in the daily newspaper that provided comprehensive information on the incident including how the public could help and the latest on the rescue and recovery.
+The media served as conduits for information to both those directly impacted and the general population.
+At the same time, it served as a resource for first responders to distribute information and fulfill needs.
+In Oklahoma City, the media provided information regarding points of contact for victims, called for specific needs and notified the public when supplies were no longer needed.
+The Daily Oklahoman produced a special section in the daily newspaper, providing comprehensive information on the incident, including how the public could help.

-The bombing provided unique and completely different perspectives of how to cover a crisis.
-National journalists saw a new and challenging opportunity to cover terrorism domestically, and tried to focus on understanding the bigger picture.
-Local journalists had an emotional involvement that was not reflected in the coverage by national journalists.
+National journalists saw a new and challenging opportunity to cover terrorism domestically and tried to focus on understanding the bigger picture.
+Local journalists had an emotional involvement that was not reflected in national journalists’ coverage.
 For local journalists, it was personal.
-Local journalists considered national journalists as “fly-ins.”
-Each perspective was important to the story, and more can be found on these differences in the Memorial Museum’s Reporting Terrorism special exhibit.
+Still, each unique perspective was important to the story, and more can be found on these differences in the Memorial Museum’s Reporting Terrorism special exhibit.

 Maximizing Technology Partnerships

 During the rescue and recovery process, government officials met with Southwestern Bell, to solicit their assistance with Computer Aided Design.
-Accurate floor plans, and a three dimensional model of the building both before and after the explosion were needed for rescuers to more accurately predict victim locations.
-Southwestern Bell provided the hardware, software, and trained personnel to input the data.
-A similar three dimensional representation of the building and the blast can be found in Chapter 6 of the Memorial Museum.
+Accurate floor plans, and a three-dimensional model of the building both before and after the explosion were needed for rescuers to more accurately predict victim locations.
+Southwestern Bell provided hardware, software and trained personnel to input the data.
+A similar three-dimensional representation of the building and the blast can be found in Chapter 6 of the Memorial Museum.